Dayung Sampan: Background and description

-"Dayung Sampan" originated from the 1940s in Indonesia by the pasindhèn Dasimah. the song became popular and strongly associated with the Chinese-Betawi people in Banten.
-Traditionally, it's played using gambang kromong, a traditional Betawi orchestra with Chinese music influences.
+"Dayung Sampan" originated in Indonesia, believed to be composed by the pasindhèn Dasimah. the song became popular and strongly associated with the Chinese and Betawi people in Banten.
+Traditionally, it's played using gambang kromong, a traditional Betawi orchestra.

 The lyrics of "Dayung Sampan" tells about the life of fishermen and their journey into the sea to catch fish.

 Popularity outside Indonesia

 Dayung Sampan was first brought to Singapore by migrants from Indonesia.
 In 1956, a Mandarin cover titled "Poor Great Uncle" (可怜阿伯大) was sung by Wu Meiling and Chen Chuan.

-In 1978, Taiwanese singer Teresa Teng made an Indonesian cover of the song, the version of "Dayung Sampan" performed by Teng was created by Singaporean composer Osman Ahmad, believed to originate from the 1950's.
-In 20 September, 1979, Teng released the album An Unforgettable Day (難忘的一天), which featured a Mandarin cover of Dayung Sampan titled "Tian mi mi" (甜蜜蜜), with lyrics penned by Zhuang Nu.
+In 1978, Taiwanese singer Teresa Teng made an Indonesian cover of the song, the version of "Dayung Sampan" performed by Teng was created by Singaporean composer Osman Ahmad, believed to originate from the 1950s.
+On 20 September, 1979, Teng released the album An Unforgettable Day (難忘的一天), which featured a Mandarin cover of Dayung Sampan titled "Tian Mi Mi" (甜蜜蜜), with lyrics penned by Zhuang Nu.

 Renditions

-The oldest known recording of Dayung Sampan is sung by Rita Zahara in the 1956 album Presents Songs From Old Djakarta In Krontjong Beat, arranged and directed by Rudi Pirngadi, while the version with the most popular and well-known lyrics was first sung by Aida Mustafa in her 1969 album Dayung Sampan, which was later included in her folk album Sarinande.
+The oldest known recording of Dayung Sampan is sung by Miss Riboet from 1927, titled "Dajoeng Sampang", while the version with the most popular and well-known lyrics in Indonesia was first sung by Aida Mustafa in her 1969 album Dayung Sampan, which was later included in her folk album Sarinande.